-The following claim names are reserved.
-None of the claims defined below are intended to be mandatory, but rather, provide a starting point for a set of useful, interoperable claims.
-All the names are short because a core goal of JWTs is for the tokens to be compact.
-Additional reserved claim names MAY be defined via the IANA JSON Web Token Claims registry Section 9.1.
+The following Claim Names are reserved.
+None of the claims defined below are intended to be mandatory to use, but rather, provide a starting point for a set of useful, interoperable claims.
+All the names are short because a core goal of JWTs is for the representation to be compact.
+Additional reserved Claim Names can be defined via the IANA JSON Web Token Claims registry Section 9.1.